zonneplan/KiBot/docs/source/configuration/quick_start.rst

 Quick start
 ~~~~~~~~~~~

-If you want to *learn by examples*, or you just want to take a look a
+If you want to *learn by examples*, or you just want to take a look at
 what KiBot can do, you can use the ``--quick-start`` command line
 option.